frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 The Frank!Framework creates a Ladybug checkpoint for each pipe and each pipeline.
 Frank developers can thus see how each pipe transforms the message going through the pipeline.

 Ladybug can be used as a debug tool.
 Ladybug provides a user interface that shows a table of all captured reports.
 When the user clicks a report, it is opened in a tree view.
-Multiple reports can be shown simultaneously in the tree view.
-Each checkpoint of each report is a node in the tree.
+Each checkpoint is a node in the tree.
 Collapsing and expanding nodes is described in more details in the user stories below.
 When you click a node, the corresponding message inside the checkpoint is shown.

 In the tree view, the user can see all intermediate results of processing each message.
 Each checkpoint has a meaningful name.
 The Frank!Framework names each checkpoint after the adapter or pipe name.
 Therefore the user can relate the checkpoint's message to the debugged/tested source code, or to the Frank application being tested.